 Hoa Lo Prison was also built by Hanoi’s French colonists around the 1890’s as a ‘Maison centrale’ or central house, which means a place for dangerous prisoners.

 This is where the French would torture and execute Vietnamese political prisoners who were seeking independence having grown tired of occupation.

-After the French era, came the Vietnam / American war.
-Hoa Lo became the place American prisoners of war were incarcerated.
+Unfortunately after the French era, came the Vietnam / American war.
+Hoa Lo then became the place where American prisoners of war were incarcerated.